Kuching South City Council: History

+Before 1922, the Kuching township was managed by the Public Works Department.
+In 1922, Kuching Sanitary and Municipal Advisory Board was formed which consisted of five Europeans, four Chinese, one Malay and one Indian.

+In 1952, the Kuching Municipal Ordinance was enacted, which led to the formation of the Kuching Municipal Council in January 1953, with a maximum of 27 and a minimum of six members.

-In 1956, initiatives were made by the governor to plan for the first free election, which eventually took place on 4 November.
-A total of 58 persons offered themselves as candidates for the 9 wards and 278 seats on the new Council.
+The first Kuching Municipal Council election took place on 4 November 1956, electing 27 councillors.
+A total of 58 people offered themselves as candidates for the 9 wards and 27 seats on the new Council.
 The newly elected Council took office on 1 December 1956.
 The President and Vice President were elected from among the Councillors and held office for a period of one year, with eligibility for re-election.
-Free election lasted only for several years.

 The 3-year term of office of the 1963 elected Councillors should have expired on 30 June 1966.
 However, due to certain political development in the State, the tenure of office was extended by the State Government and the Councillors who were elected at the 3rd local council elections in 1963 continued to hold office until 14 October 1981 when the council was restructured.
 The enactment of the Kuching Municipal (Amendment) (No.2) Ordinances 1977 made 15 December 1977 among other things, led the elective system by an appointment system of Councillors.
 It was provided that the council should consist of the chairman, the deputy chairman; and not less than eight and not more than twenty-four Councillors to be appointed by the Governor to serve a term not extending three years.
 This amendment Ordinance was only brought into force with effect from 15 October 1981 on which date a new set of Councillors were appointed and all the Councillors elected in 1963 ceased to hold office on 14 October 1981.